reeddunkle/Codjo/Problem2_Sorted_Search/README.md

 This is first an exercise in problem solving.
 Finding an element in a list in linear time is pretty straight forward.
 You loop through the list until you find it.
 This isn't a bad place to start, though.
 This is goal number 2.

 In this problem I challenge you to learn a better way.
 That's goal number 3, and the main goal of this problem.
-I'll publish some hints in the upcoming days if you can't think of how you could do this.

 1. Read this 5-min read on [Optimization](https://github.com/reeddunkle/Codjo/blob/master/References/Optimizing.md)